Catalan Atlas: Mali Empire

 The Mali Empire and its riches are shown under the rule of Mansa Musa.
 The caption reads:

 This black Lord is called Musse Melly and is the sovereign of the land of the black people of Gineva (Ghana).
 This king is the richest and noblest of all these lands due to the abundance of gold that is extracted from his lands.

+The Catalan Atlas's depiction of Musa as "the richest man in this region" - frequently misquoted in modern media as a global or all-time superlative - has been examined by Hadrien Collet as one of the earliest European stages in the centuries-long fabrication of the Mansa Musa wealth myth.

 Organa

 Depiction of the king of Organa, "Rey de Organa".

 There are different interpretations of the depiction of Organa, placed in the central Sahara in the Catalan Atlas, on which the caption reads:

 Here rules the King of Organa, a Saracen that constantly battles with the Saracens of the coast and with other Arabs.

 There was no medieval kingdom in Africa that bore the name Organa.
 The use of this name for a country, and its association with a European-style heraldic flag (depicting a palm tree) reflects poor medieval European understanding of the African interior.